Economy of Salem, Tamil Nadu: Air Force and defence

-Salem is the principle city to manufacturing defence and aerospace components along with Chennai, Coimbatore and Tiruchirappalli.
+Salem is the principal city to manufacturing defence and aerospace components along with Chennai, Coimbatore and Tiruchirappalli.

-The company has also planned to built a helicopter assembly factory in Tamil Nadu.
+The company has also planned to build a helicopter assembly factory in Tamil Nadu.
 Tier - II cities of Coimbatore and Salem also serves as a major export hub for defence manufacturing firms.
 Defence, paramilitary and police personnel across the nation use guns, ammunitions and bullets manufactured from the city.

 Special grade steel used in making missiles are manufactured in Salem.
 India's multinational engineering conglomerate L&T joint venture with France-based MBDA, a world leader in missile systems planned a "L&T MBDA Missile Systems" facility at Aspen SEZ in Coimbatore serves as its hub to export fully assembled missile systems to Europe.

 Salem is also serves head for TANEJA Aerospace and Salem Aerospace Limited.

 Hospitality

 In the recent years, the city has seen growth in the hospitality industry.
 Several 5 star hotels operate here.